aarongorka/aarongorka-com/content/blog/cms-project.md

         assert ec2.can_delete_snapshot(["Name", "UUID"],                    ["Name", "UUID", "Team"])   == True     # CLI has new tag, can delete
 ```

->What if we could implement StatefulSets in AWS?
+> What if we could implement StatefulSets in AWS?

-In the end, was this just egotism?
-Not Invented Here syndrome?
 The solution definitely worked in concept, and it mostly worked in practice, but it missed the _nuances_ of the application; the lack of separation between code and configuration, the inability for the application to handle moving data across different machines.
 You couldn't say it outright didn't work, but there also wasn't a lot of confidence in it.

 # Deterministic Startup